JYunth/bob-backend/README.md

 │   │   │   ├── priceService.js     # Logic for price-based recommendations
 │   │   │   ├── priceUtils.js     # Helpers for price calculations and filtering
 │   │   │   └── profileService.js   # Logic for profile-based recommendations
-│   │   ├── baxusClient.js     # Client for interacting with the Baxus API (with caching)
+│   │   ├── baxusClient.js     # Client for interacting with the Baxus API
 │   │   └── llmClient.js       # Client for interacting with Google Generative AI
 │   └── utils/
 │       └── dataLoader.js    # Loads and maps bottle data from bottles.json